microprediction/timemachines/README.md

 There's more in [examples/basic_usage](https://github.com/microprediction/timemachines/tree/main/examples/basic_usage).

-## Design advantages
+## Skating advantages

 ![](https://i.imgur.com/elu5muO.png)

-Actually there are important limitations to this package ... but also some alleged strengths:
+There are important limitations to this package ... but also some alleged strengths:

    - **Simple k-step ahead forecasts in functional style** There are no "models" here requiring setup, only stateless functions: